uonafya/mfl_api/dhis_mfl_integration_docs/dhis_mfl_integration.md

 ### II.
 Setting up the database
 - Assuming you are familiar with Django and the MVC framework's migrations, you might notice that the migrations are included in the repository.
 This is not a good practice but when we got the source code, they were being included in the repository.
 We'll correct the issue soon.
 - Next, you should be having a `.bak` or `.sql` backup of the mfl database.
 It's name should have a `integration_v0.1` somewhere within it's name.
-This has the general structure of the schema together with setup data and possibly some data already preloaded.
+This has the general structure of the schema together with setup data and possibly some data already pre-loaded.
 Hopefully you successfully imported this and is now in a database called `mfl`.
 - Now, `cd` into the project folder. make sure your virtual environment is active and that you have all the packages necessary.
 To verify this, once in the project folder, do
 ```bash
 :bash-$(mfl_api_venv) pip install -r requirements.txt